Introduction to Machine Learning / Summer 2025

 Course Description

 Machine learning is about making predictions and decisions from data.
 This course introduces both the theoretical foundations and practical algorithms of machine learning, viewed from multiple perspectives.
-Topics include linear regression, support vector machines, neural networks, deep learning theory, generative models, and more.
+Topics include linear regression, logistic regression, support vector machines, neural networks, deep learning basics, generative models, and unsupervised learning.

 Prerequisites